unccd/Prais4-reporting-manual/voluntary_targets_and_others.md

 * - Sub-national level
   - “By 2030, the extent of tree-covered areas in the Barbados National Park has increased by 10 % relative to the 2019 baseline”
 * - Specific target (to avoid land degradation)
-  - “ By 2030 in Georgia protected areas coverage should reach 12 %”
+  - “By 2030 in Georgia protected areas coverage should reach 12%”
 * - Specific target (to reduce land degradation)
-  - “ In areas identified as hotspots in Somalia by 2030 improve land productivity on 33,342 ha of Tree-covered areas, 472,227 ha of     grassland, 7709 ha of cropland currently showing stressed productivity through sustainable land management practices.”
+  - “In areas identified as hotspots in Somalia by 2030 improve land productivity on 33,342 ha of Tree-covered areas, 472,227 ha of     grassland, 7709 ha of cropland currently showing stressed productivity through sustainable land management practices.”
 * - Specific target (to reverse land degradation)
-  - “ In the Kedougou region of Senegal over the period 2020-2035, 1,348.27 km2 of marginal areas (artificial areas, bare land, and other domains) will be restored and sustainably managed.”
+  - “In the Kedougou region of Senegal over the period 2020-2035, 1,348.27 km2 of marginal areas (artificial areas, bare land, and other domains) will be restored and sustainably managed.”
 ```

 Voluntary targets and actions undertaken to address land degradation can simultaneously contribute to climate change mitigation and adaptation, biodiversity conservation and multiple Sustainable Development Goals (SDGs).
 Thus, there is considerable potential for synergies and it is very important that LDN targets ensure policy coherence and alignment with other national commitments made under different Conventions and related initiatives (i.e., Nationally Determined Contributions, National Adaptation Plans, National Biodiversity Strategies and Action Plans, land restoration commitments).
 In this context, LDN targets should be seen as an effective means of complementing and strengthening other country commitments and avoiding duplication of efforts.